Jennifer Lawton: Early life and education

-Jennifer Lawton was born in 1963 in Quantico, Virginia.
-She settled in Pennsylvania and graduated with honors from Council Rock High School North.
+Lawton was born in 1963 in Quantico, Virginia.
+Her family settled in Pennsylvania, where she graduated with honors from Council Rock High School North in 1981.
 Lawton graduated from Union College with B.S. degree in Applied Mathematics in 1985.
 Her first job out of college was as an administrative assistant at a small consulting company, R.G.
 Vanderweil Engineers.

+Career

 In 1991, she co-founded a computer support consulting firm, Net Daemons Associates (NDA) in Boston.
 With Lawton's leadership Net Daemons was recognized in the 1998 Inc. 500 list of the fastest-growing privately held United States companies Net Daemons was also on the Deloitte and Touche Fast 50 and Fast 500 lists for 1997 and 1998.

 After the events on September 11, 2001 Jennifer Lawton left the technology business and became an independent business owner in downtown Old Greenwich, Connecticut.
 Lawton opened the bookstores Just Books and Just Books as well as Arcadia Cafe.